jackdesert/dailydancer/README.md

   * Blacklist the AstrologyNow Forecast
   * Ask HEBA to design the FAQ page for me
-  * Fix so can pull down latest database
   * Redirect from www to naked domain (sinatra does not see the www)
   * Return the id when creating a message so cloudin can see it
   * Cache assets so they do not need requesting again